promptfoo/promptfoo/site/docs/usage/command-line.md

 [1]: /docs/providers/openai
 [2]: /docs/providers/localai

 The `eval` command will return exit code `100` when there is at least 1 test case failure.
 It will return exit code `1` for any other error.
+The exit code for failed tests can be overridden with environment variable `PROMPTFOO_FAILED_TEST_EXIT_CODE`.

 ## `promptfoo init [directory]`